hexaitos/theriodex/README.md

 - [x] Show shiny sprites (added in `777ddeb95c`)
 - [x] Height, weight, genus, species information (added in `44e722b409`)
 - [ ] Show abilities
+- [ ] Show even special varieties (like Oricorio baile and its other forms)

 # Copyright notice
 Pokémon and Pokémon character names are trademarks of Nintendo.
 The rest of this project is licensed under the [3-Clause BSD Licence](https://opensource.org/license/bsd-3-clause).